sir-temi/react_django_docker_backend/README.md

 # React Django Docker Backend

-This repository contains the code for the backend of a full-stack web application built with React for the frontend, Django for the backend, and Docker for containerization.
+This repository contains the code for the backend of a full-stack web application built with React for the frontend, Django for the backend, and Docker for containerisation.

 ## Features